Water and sewer communications network upgrade

 What work is being done?

-Preliminary surveying and ground testing work will begin in February 2025, with construction work scheduled to begin in the first quarter of 2025.
+Preliminary surveying and ground testing work will began in January 2025, with construction work scheduled to begin in mid-2025.

 Work onsite will involve: